A6M2 Model 21 Zero Manufacture No 5356 Tail No EII-102

 Aircraft History

-Built by Nakajima, estimated date of assembly October 1942.
-It is unclear if 5356 was this aircraft's actual manufacture number, rather it was observed from a components nameplate and, therefore, may not have been the manufacture number of the entire airplane.
+Built by Nakajima estimated date of assembly October 1942.
+It is unclear if 5356 was this aircraft's actual manufacture number, or if it was noted on a component dataplate and therefore, may not have been the manufacture number of the entire aircraft.
+Delivered to the Imperial Japanese Navy (IJN) as A6M2 Model 21 Zero manufacture number unknown, possibly 5356.

 Wartime History